Friulian revolt of 1511: Coalitions on the eve of Fat Thursday 1511

 The Savorgnan, an aristocratic family of Udine, who had been declared pro-Venetian, took advantage of the disorders for personal gain.

 Their politics was based on a patronage system that tied them directly to the population.
-They granted rights within their jurisdictions to the peasants or conferred old customs of lands exploitation as such.
-In case of crop failure, they opened their stores to the starving population, provided loans, listened to the neighborhood vicinie representatives' opinion.
+They granted rights within their jurisdictions to the peasants or conferred old customs of land exploitation.
+In case of crop failure, they opened their stores to the starving population, provided loans, and listened to the neighborhood vicinie (assemblies) representatives' opinions.

-This protection system intentionally created a real clan, whose members became known as zamberlani, who were identified with the charismatic figure of Antonio Savorgnan, so close the Venetian rulers as to be nominated general commander of the cernide, the armed peasants' militias (called up in case of war).
+This protection system intentionally created a clan, whose members became known as zamberlani, identified with the charismatic figure of Antonio Savorgnan, who was so trusted by the Venetian rulers that he was nominated general commander of the cernide, the armed peasants' militias called up in case of war.

-This faction was opposed by the strumieri, who took possession of a great part of the old Friulian nobility that could not tolerate the Serenissima members' attempts to hold on to their powers; at the head of them were the members of the Della Torre family, sworn enemies of the Savorgnan family since 1339.
-The strumieri gained the support of the anti-Venetian Habsburg monarchy.
+This faction was opposed by the strumieri, which included a number of the old Friulian nobility who could not tolerate the Serenissima's attempts to hold on to their powers.
+Their head was the Della Torre family, sworn enemies of the Savorgnan family since 1339.
+The strumieri had also gained the support of the anti-Venetian Habsburg monarchy.

 Outbreak of Fat Thursday revolt

-On 27 February 1511, Fat Thursday, Antonio Savorgnan allegedly staged an Imperial attack against Udine, using the Cividalian soldiers led by his nephew Alvise da Porto, and calling on the people to defend the city.
+On 27 February, 1511, Fat Thursday, Antonio Savorgnan allegedly staged an Imperial attack against Udine, using Cividalian soldiers led by his nephew Luigi da Porto, and calling on the people to defend the city.
 In the midst of the chaos caused by the failing attack, Savorgnan instigated the plunder of the Della Torre properties.
-Followed by a wave of lust for looting, a plunder of almost all Udinese nobility's palaces (except for the Savorgnan palace, the real headquarters of the revolt) took place.
+This was followed by a wave of lust for looting, and a plunder of almost all Udinese nobility's palaces (except for the Savorgnan palace) took place.

-Many members of the Della Torre, Colloredo, della Frattina, Soldonieri, Gorgo, Bertolini families and others were murdered; their bodies were stripped and abandoned in the streets of the city centre, or dragged through the mud and then thrown in nearby cemeteries.
-Then the rebels put on the nobles' clothes, staging a macabre masquerade and imitating the ways of the original owners, actually embodying the spirit of "inversion of roles" typical of a carnival.
-The noblemen who escaped retreated to their castles, or way beyond the Tagliamento river, in the western Friuli.
+Many members of the Della Torre, Colloredo, della Frattina, Soldonieri, Gorgo and Bertolini families, amongst others, were murdered; their bodies were stripped and abandoned in the streets of the city centre, or dragged through the mud and then thrown in nearby cemeteries.
+Then, the rebels put on the nobles' clothes, staging a macabre masquerade and imitating the ways of the original owners, embodying the spirit of "inversion of roles" typical of a carnival.
+The noblemen who escaped retreated to their castles, or way beyond the Tagliamento river, in western Friuli.

-At that point, Antonio Savorgnan's plan concluded, and while he remained officially unlinked to the riots, it had succeeded in eliminating many of his rival family leaders.
+At that point, Antonio Savorgnan's plan concluded and, while he remained officially unlinked to the riots, it had succeeded in eliminating many of his rival family leaders.
 To avoid a betrayal, he murdered two of his armed men who knew of his involvement in the massacre and dumped the bodies, together with that of a third witness, in the St John's well.